rielmvp/2021-1-OSSFinalProject/README.md

 1) Changing it to a credit checker which only checks the credit section for a certain major
 2) Having it print out the final WEIGHTED GPA as the average of all individual courses' GPA

+For my Credit Checker implementation, you could open my creditchecker branch and view it.
+I was able to use this software feature while simultaneously having Batflat on at the same time by hosting the Credit Checker using Github Pages instead.

 ## Where can I get more help, if I need it?
 You could contact me through email, 22000240@handong.edu in order to inquire more about the project or Batflat.
 Also, you could see the original github repository for github which contains batflat at: https://github.com/sruupl/batflat